Here's a list of the best music distribution services around the world to help you make the best decision for your career.

 While it’s free to distribute your music with UnitedMasters (they deliver your tracks to 30+ stores and streaming platforms, including all the majors like Spotify and YouTube), they do take 10% of the profit from your streams and downloads.
 Every artist has access to an analytics dashboard which tracks your real-time data.

 One of the newest distro services on the scene is Level, which is currently available in beta and lets you release your music on Spotify, Apple Music, iTunes, Amazon Music, Google Play, TIDAL, Pandora, Deezer and Napster.
-While still in Beta, you can distribute your music free of charge, but when the full platform is launched, Level will take 8% from each of your release royalties.
+While still in Beta, you can distribute your music free of charge, but when the full platform is launched, Level will take 8% of each of your release royalties.